pavlovtech/WebReaper/README.md

 Out of the box there are 4 sinks you can send your parsed data to: ConsoleSink, CsvFileSink, JsonFileSink, CosmosSink ( Azure Cosmos database).

-You can easly add your own by implementing the IScraperSink interface:
+You can easily add your own by implementing the IScraperSink interface:

 ```C#
 public interface IScraperSink